hphelion/documentation/moonshot/install.admin-node-prerequisites.md

 2. For the Cloud Administration Node Internet Access, click **Edit Prerequisite**.

-3. Set the Network Interface to the network interface on the Admin Node that has been configured for internet access, for example, eth1.
+3. Set the Network Interface to the network interface on the Admin Node that has been configured for Internet access, for example, eth1.

 4. Leave the default Network Configuration checked as <b>DHCP</b>.
 If you have a static IP address allocated for the node, uncheck DHCP and fill in the appropriate information.